EN

 An Observatory for a Balanced Information Diet

-Martín del Campo likens the concept of an information diet to nutrition, where the Digital Media Observatory acts as a nutritionist on how to achieve balance between the sources of information they consume and the “nutritional” elements of online content—ultimately leading to a “plate of good information.”
+Martín del Campo links the concept of an information diet to nutrition, where the Digital Media Observatory acts as a nutritionist on how to achieve a balance between the sources of information they consume and the “nutritional” elements of online content—ultimately leading to a “plate of good information.”

 To fulfill this objective and align with the paradigms of today’s digital society, the observatory is a collaborative project involving journalists, professors, researchers, lawyers, and engineers.
 These participants employ journalistic methodologies and leverage technical and legal expertise to combat misinformation effectively.